nathanael-fijalkow/games_book/1_Introduction/computation.md

 For complexity statements we consider the classical Turing model of computation.
 However for algorithmic results the Turing model is a bit painful and unnatural hence it is customary to use the Random Access Machine (RAM) model instead.
 Intuitively this corresponds to using a standard imperative programming language on a usual computer which can create, access, and update variables.
-There are variants of the RAM model; to be specific the one we use and describe here is called word RAM.
+There are variants of the RAM model; to be specific the one we use and describe here is called `word RAM'.
 The main reason to use the RAM model is to make our life easier by hiding some small computational costs which are inessential for our purposes.

 The memory is arranged in machine words whose size is a parameter $w$ to be fixed depending on the problem.